 The Entrepreneurial Engineering Capstone (EEC) enables students to gain professional experience undertaking an authentic, team-based engineering project in the context of a prospective new venture.
-EEC is being offered in 2019 on an experimental basis as a two semester sequence (4 credits Spring + 4 credits Fall) that fulfills the Engineering Capstone requirement.
+EEC is being offered on an experimental basis as a two semester sequence that fulfills the Engineering Capstone requirement.